-Slice the onions very finely and sauté them with a little oil and a bay leaf over low heat until they are well browned, then add the previously sautéed meat, followed by the white flour and paprika, incorporating everything well and adding the wine; let it evaporate and then add the broth.
+Slice the onions very thinly and sauté them with a little oil and a bay leaf over low heat; when they are well browned, add the previously sautéed meat, then add the white flour and paprika, mix everything well and moisten with the wine, allowing it to evaporate, then moisten with the broth.

-Cook slowly, ensuring that the goulash does not thicken too much; if so, add broth a little at a time.
+Cook slowly, making sure that the goulash does not reduce too much; if it does, add broth gradually.

 Serve preferably with boiled potatoes.